Definition of Feng Shui

 - the furniture placement in each room

-- the hidden messages a person gives about their life and work by their choice and location of artwork, photographs, ornaments and mirrors.
+- the hidden messages a person gives about their life and work through artwork, photographs, ornaments and mirrors

-All of the above give the Feng Shui consultant clues as to how the environment is influencing the person’s life, and what can be done to improve.
+The consultant gets clues from the environment as to how it’s influencing the person’s life, and what can be done to improve.
 The consultant then makes recommendations to:

 - make sure the site is inviting positive chi (life force) so the energy is vibrant